minakshi17182/Matlab/README.md

 vs frequency plot (f ).
 Values of R=yy Ohms, as discussed in Question 1, L = 0.01 H, and C = 10−6 F. Range of frequency to be used [0 1000] Hz with step size of 10.
+4. Plot magnitude and phase responses of Butterworth low pass filter.
+Use the equations for magnitude and phase of transfer function of filter from slides.